Thor110/GOB/README.md

 Based on the Library of Babel concept by Jorge Luis Borges, this application is an extension of that concept.

-Currently it contains a simple image generator, audio generator and 3D model generator.
+Currently it contains a simple image generator, audio generatorm, book generator and 3D model generator.

 No functionality for seeds have been implemented yet and the video generator does not currently work.